pydantic/pydantic-ai/docs/multi-agent-applications.md

 ### Agent delegation and dependencies

-The delegate agent needs to either have the same [dependencies](dependencies.md) as the calling agent, or dependencies which are a subset of the calling agent's dependencies.
+Generally the delegate agent needs to either have the same [dependencies](dependencies.md) as the calling agent, or dependencies which are a subset of the calling agent's dependencies.

+!!! info "Initializing dependencies"
+    We say "generally" above since there's nothing to stop you initializing dependencies within a tool call and therefore using interdependencies in a delegate agent that are not available on the parent, this should often be avoided since it can be significantly slower than reusing connections etc. from the parent agent.

 ```python {title="agent_delegation_deps.py"}
 from dataclasses import dataclass